ELELAB/LipidDyn/README.md

 These are computed for each leaflet constituting the bilayer, giving insight on the system phase. <br/>

 ### Enrichment/Depletion Analysis

-When proteins are embedded in a lipid bilayer they modulates their local lipid environment.<br/> This happens through enrichment or depletion of specific lipid residues,that may result in thickness and curvature modifications.<br/>
+When proteins are embedded in a lipid bilayer they modulates their local lipid environment.<br/> This happens through enrichment or depletion of specific lipid residues, that may result in thickness and curvature modifications.<br/>
 This step was implemented as presented in [3].